+Abstract.
 We suggest that identification and measurement of objects in 3D images can be automatic, rapid and stable, based on the statistical properties of populations of medial primitives sought throughout the image space.
 These properties include scale, orientation, endness, and medial dimensionality.
-The property of medial dimensionality is 0.0 for the sphere, 1.0 for the cylinder, and 2.0 for the slab, with non-integer dimensionality also possible.
+The property of medial dimensionality differentiates the sphere, the cylinder, and the slab, with intermediate dimensionality also possible.
 Endness results at the cap of a cylinder or the edge of a slab.
 The values of these medial properties at just a few locations provide an intuitive and robust model for complex shape.
 For example, the left ventricle during systole can be described as a large cylinder with an apical cap at one end, a slab-like mitral valve at the other (closed during systole), and appropriate interrelations among components in terms of their scale, orientation, and location.
-To look for such geometric components we extract populations of medial primitives we call core atoms.
-A core atom consists of two boundary points that face each other across an appropriate distance.
-A core atom may be grouped with others into a population by the location of its center, midway between its boundary points.
-Populations of core atoms thus grouped form a cloud around the medial manifold, and provide the basis for statistical analysis to yield a measure of the properties listed above.
 We demonstrate our method on simple geometric test objects, and show it capable of automatically identifying the left ventricle and measuring its volume in vivo using Real-Time 3D echocardiography.

-Introduction
+1 Introduction

 The lineage of the medial approach may be traced to the medial axis (otherwise known as symmetric axis or skeleton) introduced on binary images by Blum and developed by Nagel, Nackman, and others [1-3].
-Pizer has extended the medial axis to gray-scale images producing a graded measure called medialness, which links the aperture of the boundary measurement to the radius of the medial axis to produce what has been labeled a core, a locus in a space of position, radius, and associated orientations [4, 5].
-Methods involving these continuous loci of medial primitives have proven particularly robust against noise and variation in target shape [6].
+Pizer has extended the medial axis to gray-scale images producing a graded measure called medialness, which links the aperture of the boundary measurement to the radius of the medial axis to produce what has been labeled a core, a locus in a space of position, radius, and associated orientations [4, 5] Methods involving these continuous loci of medial primitives have proven particularly robust against noise and variation in target shape [6].
 Determining locations with high medialness and relating them to a core has been accomplished by analyzing the geometry of loci resulting from ridge extraction [7].
 Models including discrete loci of medial primitives have also provided the framework for a class of active shape models known as Deformable Shape Loci [8].

-The objective of the work reported here is to build on these ideas to produce a method for analyzing the shape of the heart in Real Time 3D ultrasound, a new imaging modality that uses a matrix array of transducers elements to scan the moving heart in 3D at more than 20 frames/second [9].
+The objective of the work reported here is to build on these ideas to produce a method for analyzing the shape of the heart in Real Time 3D ultrasound, a new imaging modality that uses a matrix array of transducer elements to scan the moving heart in 3D at more than 20 frames/second [9].
 The approach to analyzing this data aims to extract the scale, orientation and dimensionality (shape type) of sections of cardiac anatomy by statistical analysis of populations of medial primitives.
 In particular, the primitives are identified by first searching for individual boundary points throughout the image in an initial sweep, and then by matching pairs of boundary points to form what are called core atoms.
-Core atoms tend to cluster along a medial ridge and allow for statistical analysis of 2D shape [10] and are generalized here to 3D.
+Core atoms tend to cluster along a medial ridge and allow for statistical analysis of the core and its underlying figure.
+Core atoms have already been developed for analysis of 2D shape [10] and are generalized here to 3D.
 The analysis is also extended to spatially sampled populations of core atoms.
-The research presented here is part of a Ph.D. thesis nearing completion, which covers many of the aspects in greater detail [11].
+This research is part of a Ph.D. dissertation which covers many aspects in greater detail [11].

-What is a Core Atom?
+2 What is a Core Atom?